tkumar012/tkumar012.github.io/index.md

 <img style="float: left;padding-right: 20px;" src="picture2.png"  width="35%" height="35%">

 I am an Assistant Professor in the [Division of Politics and Economics](https://www.cgu.edu/school/ssspe/division-of-politics-economics/) at [Claremont Graduate University](https://www.cgu.edu).
-I am also a faculty affiliate at the [Center for Effective Global Action](https://cega.berkeley.edu).
+I am also a faculty affiliate at the [Center for Effective Global Action](https://cega.berkeley.edu) and a non-resident fellow in the [Program on Governance and Local Development](https://gld.gu.se) at the University of Gothenburg..

 Citizens almost universally feel that their national-level governments are out of touch with their needs.
-How can individuals create change in their own communities?
+How can they create change in their own communities?

  I study the behavior of citizens and bureaucrats in everyday politics at the local-level, a political arena that has become much more important in the last twenty years.
 Currently, I study how growth in three areas, namely housing policies, new or understudied modes of civic participation, and digital inclusion can amplify citizen voice.
 My regional expertise is in urban India.